ShanghaiTechARLab/shanghaitecharlab.github.io/alumni/alumni.md

 <hr>
 <b><span style="font-size: 20px !important; color: #4B0082;">Zhenrong (Neo) Chen</span></b><br>
 <div align="center"><img src="images/ZhenrongChen.jpg" width="200" align="center" /></div><br>
-Zhenrong Chen earned his Bachelor of Science degree in Biological Science from ShanghaiTech University in 2018.
-While studying in Shanghai, China, he worked as a research assistant for projects mostly in the field of Structural Biology.
-Now he is taking M.Eng in Biomedical Engineering program at the Nancy E. and Peter C. Meinig School of Biomedical Engineering at Cornell.
+Zhenrong Chen (B.S.
+2018, Biological Science, ShanghaiTech University) was one of the first members of ARLab, and is currently pursuing Master of Engineering Degree in Biomedical Engineering at the Nancy E. and Peter C. Meinig School of Biomedical Engineering at Cornell University.
 Realizing the potential challenges and prospects in technique management integration in the biological field, he hopes to enter a scientific consulting company after the program at Cornell.
 <br><br>